Skip to content

 • Collaborate with creators who have larger audiences than yours

-• Recurring collaborations (monthly, same creator) build both audiences in a compounding way
+• Recurring monthly collaborations with the same creator build both audiences compoundingly over time

 Maximizing Revenue Per Subscriber

-The difference between $5K and $10K isn’t always more subscribers — it’s often more revenue from your existing audience.
+The difference between $5K and $10K often isn’t more subscribers — it’s more revenue from your existing audience.

 Advanced monetization:

-• Exclusive experiences: Video calls, themed content bundles, “day in my life” content at premium prices.
+• Exclusive experiences: video calls, themed content bundles, premium “day in my life” content

-• Limited drops: Create scarcity.
-“Only 20 spots for this custom series.”
+• Limited drops: create genuine scarcity — “only 20 spots for this custom series”

 Building Your Team